neoceph/FAME/README.md

 ## Development Instructions: [here](docs/developerReadme/development.md) &  Documentation: [here](https://fame-ud.readthedocs.io/en/latest/)

 ## Overview
-FAME is a simulation tool designed to model the laser powder bed fusion (LPBF) additive manufacturing process using the Finite Volume Method (FVM).
+FAME is a simulation tool designed to model the laser powder bed fusion (LPBF) additive manufacturing process using the Finite Volume Method (FVM) and Convolution hierarchical deep-learning neural network (C-HiDeNN).
 This tool helps in understanding the thermal and mechanical behavior of materials during the LPBF process.

 ## Features
 - **Thermal Simulation**: Models the heat distribution and cooling rates.